Michorlab/NSCLC_OsimDacoOptimization/README.md

 ### Results
 Results of *in silico* trials can be found in directories named `Results_*`.
 The folder `Results_102719` is a 2 cycle treatment trial (with different drug correlation PK parameters).
 The folder `Results_200520` corresponds to the same trial but for substantially heavier patients.
 Lastly, the folder `Results_121119` contains *in silico* one-year trials (with no treatment breaks).

-### Drug concentrations
-As mentioned above, the drug concentrations were simulated using [Ubiquity](https://link.springer.com/article/10.1007/s10928-014-9352-6).
-The output files exceed 100 Mb and are not compatible with GitHub.
-Please contact me so I can share them via another program.